shixiao/cs426-spring2022-labs/lab4/lab4.md

 order, but you are free to work on them in any order you see fit.

-**Important**: If you work as a group, include a section at the end of your `discussions.md` under the heading "Group work" which summarizes how each team member contributed to the completion of this lab.
+**Important**: If you work as a group, include a section at the end of your `discussions.md` under the heading **Group work** which summarizes how each team member contributed to the completion of this lab.

 ## Setup
  1. Check out the repository like you did for previous labs lab 0, or pull to update: https://github.com/shixiao/cs426-spring2022-labs